-The early era of the world's automobile industry was centered in this neighborhood of Detroit, largely because of access to rail lines.
+The focal point for this nation's automobile industry was centered in this neighborhood of Detroit, largely because of access to rail lines.
 The Ford Piquette Avenue plant, 461 Piquette at the corner of Beaubien is very close to this Fisher Body plant as was the large Studebaker plant at 201-285 Piquette, a plant that burned to the ground in June, 2005.
 Cadillac's Amsterdam Avenue plant and dozens of other factories including four other Fisher Body plants are a short jog away on the west side of Woodward in the New Amsterdam Historic Distcrict.
-They were concentrated here because of the junction of the Grand Truck rail line going toward Grand Haven where freight cars were shipped by ferry to Milwaukee and the Michigan Central belt line that connect to the Michigan Central main line to Chicago and points West.
+They were concentrated here because of the junction of the Grand Truck rail line going toward Grand Haven where freight cars were shipped by ferry to Milwaukee and the Michigan Central belt line that connected to the Michigan Central main line to Chicago and points West.

 Architect: Albert Kahn

 Date of Completion: 1919

 City of Detroit Designated Historic District: Not listed